Lineup Magic - Captain's Reference

 Strategy Lineup Strategy and the 23 Cap

-The APA 23 Rule is not just a compliance constraint; it is the primary tactical puzzle of every team match.
-How you distribute your five players across the five individual matches, within the skill cap, determines both your legal compliance and your competitive positioning.
+The APA 23 Rule is both a compliance constraint and a strategic consideration on every match night.
+How skill levels are distributed across the five individual matches, within the cap, determines both legal compliance and competitive positioning.

 Declaration Order Matters